COVID-19 … WHAT IMPACT WILL THE CORONA VIRUS HAVE

 The latest study done by the Arizona State University (ASU) on the snowbird market determined that (in 2003) there were 300,000 snowbirds who become semi-permanent residents in Arizona over the winter months.
 This figure does not include the more casual short-term winter vacationers who stay in hotels or travel through in RVs, 5th wheels or other means.

-In 2003 there were 160,000 snowbirds living in about 80,000 park model trailers.
+In 2003 there were 160,000 snowbirds living in about 80,000 park models.
 A large percentage are in the Phoenix AZ area.
 The highest concentration being the Phoenix East Valley area which includes the cities of Mesa and Apache Junction.
-This area has about 33,000 trailer spaces, mostly located in the many trailer parks.
+This area has about 33,000 park model spaces, mostly located in the many RV parks.

 Whats in a Name?

-One (unexpected) challenge in developing this site was what to call it and how to describe our focus on RV Resort Park living in Arizona trailer parks.
-It is difficult to know what to call either the parks or the trailers.
-(Or even the residents) Some refer to the parks as Retirement Trailer Parks, or Seniors Parks, or Snowbird Mobile Home Parks or 55+ Trailer Parks.
+One (unexpected) challenge in developing this site was what to call it and how to describe our focus on RV Resort Park living in Arizona RV parks.
+It is difficult to know what to call either the parks or the units.
+(Or even the residents) Some refer to the parks as Retirement Snowbird Parks, or Seniors Parks, or Snowbird Mobile Home Parks or 55+ Trailer Parks.
 The formal name used by most of the parks is RV Resort Parks.
 But that does cause some confusion.

 They certainly are a 'resort' but the reference to 'RV' suggests something quite different.
 To those 'up north', who are new at this, the term RV park conjures up more of a 'campground' for the traveling RVers.
 We have found people back home tend to ask about 'those retirement trailer parks in Arizona' or those 'senior mobile home parks' or those 'Arizona trailer parks' or any combination therof.

 Many of the parks actually started out by catering to the 'shorter stay' traveler.
 But what happened is that people began to stay longer and longer.
 It then became more reasonable to leave the trailer or RV at the park over the summer.
-But then there was little need to move the trailer or RV so a park model style trailer was designed and developed (actually more 'evolved') to be almost permanent but still remain a 'trailer'.
+But then there was little need to move the trailer or RV so a park model style unit was designed and developed (actually more 'evolved') to be almost permanent but still remain somewhat moveable.
 But the parks continued to be known as 'RV' parks.